QuentinF10/FinalHomeSafe/README.md

 # Control Software for a Home Safe.

 ## Project Description:
 This Projects simulates a control software for a sophisticated Home Safe.
-This is a group project, and we followed principle software development life cycle from requirement analysis, to design, unit testing, to actually implementing the software.

 ### Components:
 * **Security:** Digital Home Safe uses a 4 pin authentication system as a security protocol for preventing unauthorized access to the system.